cDask/portfolio/README.md

 ## Functionality and Features

-The website will has a few key features listed below:
+The website has a few key features as listed below:

 ### Four pages